Mercury-Atlas 6

-The event was named an IEEE Milestone in 2011.

 Preparation

 After the successful completion of the Mercury-Atlas 5 flight that carried Enos, a chimpanzee, in late November 1961, a press conference was held in early December.
-Reporters asked NASA's Robert Gilruth who would be the first U.S. astronaut in orbit, piloting M-A6.
+Reporters asked NASA's Robert Gilruth who would be the first U.S. astronaut in orbit, piloting MA-6.
 He then announced the team members for the next two Mercury missions.
-John H. Glenn was selected as prime pilot for the first mission (M-A6), with M. Scott Carpenter as his backup.
+John H. Glenn was selected as prime pilot for the first mission (MA-6), with M. Scott Carpenter as his backup.
 Donald K. Slayton and Walter M. Schirra were pilot and backup, respectively, for the second mission, Mercury-Atlas 7.

 The MA-6 launch vehicle, Atlas #109-D, arrived at Cape Canaveral the evening of November 30, 1961.
-NASA had wanted to launch M-A6 in 1961 (hoping to orbit an astronaut in the same calendar year as the Soviets did), but by early December it was apparent that the mission hardware would not be ready for launch until early 1962.
+NASA had wanted to launch MA-6 in 1961 (hoping to orbit an astronaut in the same calendar year as the Soviets did), but by early December it was apparent that the mission hardware would not be ready for launch until early 1962.

 Mercury spacecraft #13 began taking form on McDonnell's St. Louis, Missouri assembly line in May 1960.
 It was chosen for the MA-6 mission in October 1960 and delivered to Cape Canaveral on August 27, 1961.
 Mercury spacecraft #13 and Atlas #109-D were stacked on the pad at Launch Complex 14 on January 2, 1962.

 As the effects of orbital space flight on humans were unknown except to the Soviets, who were keeping whatever knowledge they had a secret, Glenn was prepared with an onboard medical kit consisting of morphine for pain relief, mephentermine sulfate to treat any shock symptoms, benzylamine hydrochloride to counter motion sickness and racemic amphetamine sulfate, a stimulant.
 A survival kit was also placed on board to assist Glenn while waiting for recovery after splashdown, including desalter kits, dye marker, distress signal, signal mirrors, signal whistle, first aid kits, shark chaser, a PK-2 raft, survival rations, matches, and a radio transceiver.
+In addition, due to the lessons learnt from the previous two manned flights, MA-6 was the first American spaceflight to include a dedicated urine collection device.

-Prior to MA-6, there had been a reluctance on the part of NASA to permit the use of cameras by astronauts, as it was feared these might prove an unnecessary distraction.
+Prior to MA-6, there had been a reluctance on the part of NASA to permit the use of cameras by astronauts as it was feared these might prove an unnecessary distraction.
 Glenn, however, was successful in persuading NASA that he should be allowed to take one on the mission, and a Minolta Hi-Matic 35mm film camera (which he purchased himself at a local drug store) duly made the trip into orbit.
 This was modified to be used with pressure suit gloves, although changing the film in a weightless environment proved a difficult operation and during the flight Glenn knocked a film canister which then floated away, ending up behind the instrument panel.